srdtrk/cw-ica-controller/README.md

 ## Demo

-This project was used in the Injective Illuminate hackathon winner project [Tokenized Interchain Accounts](https://dorahacks.io/buidl/8513) where each NFT controls an interchain account.
+This project was used in the Injective Illuminate hackathon and XION ABSTRACTATHON winner projects [Tokenized Interchain Accounts](https://dorahacks.io/buidl/8513), [Nomos Abstraction on Xion](https://dorahacks.io/buidl/10234)

+Injective Illuminate hackathon -

+where each NFT controls an interchain account.
 The following is a demo of the project:

 <div align="center">
   <a href="https://www.loom.com/share/4e85206379354f5182d21d8e384aba74">